Course Number: 240.16

 Department: Physiological Nursing

-Course Description: Seminar is a critical examination of research in aging, focusing on collaborative, interdisciplinary research (i.e., nursing, medicine, geropsychiatry, and the social and behavioral sciences).
+Course Description: Critical examination of research in aging, focusing on collaborative, interdisciplinary research (i.e., nursing, medicine, geropsychiatry, and the social and behavioral sciences).
 Emphasis will be on the interdisciplinary research process and methodological and theoretical frameworks.

-Restrictions: Doctoral student or Master's student with prior approval of faculty.
+Restrictions: First year PhD students, DNP students, and Master's student may participate with prior approval of faculty.

 Instructor of Record: M. Wallhagen